MarcusWolschon/osmeditor4android/documentation/docs/help/en/Main map display.md

 ### Map and Data display

 Once you have downloaded some OSM data you will see it displayed over a configurable background layer.
 The default background is the standard "Mapnik" style map provided by openstreetmap.org, however you can choose a different background or none from the Preferences.
-The style of the OSM data displayed on top of the background layer can be fully customized, however the standard "Color round nodes" or for "Pen round nodes" should work for most situations, the later has smaller "touch areas" mainly for working with a pen.
+The style of the OSM data displayed on top of the background layer can be fully customized, however the standard "Color round nodes" or for "Pen round nodes" should work for most situations, the latter has smaller "touch areas" mainly for working with a pen.
 Depending on the device it may however work better for you.

 Note: the map tiles are cached on device and only deleted if explicitly flushed.
-In principle you can pre-download the tiles for the area you want to work on and so pare yourself the need to access them online while outside.
+In principle you can pre-download the tiles for the area you want to work on and so spare yourself the need to access them online while outside.

 ### Overlay layer